TULiberalArts/Anthropology/pages/student life.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /student-life/
+published: true
+# meta-data variables
 title: Student Life
-permalink: /student-life/
-layout: tla_page
+description: Undergraduate and graduate resources.
 keywords: 'undergraduate, GSA, resources, anthropology'
-description: Undergraduate and graduate resources.
-published: true
+# custom variables
+sidebar: false
 ---
 Temple University Anthropology students get a fantastic education, but there’s more to college than what happens in the classroom.
 Anthropology students can join one of our three [student organizations](#undergraduate-anthropology-association-uaa) designed specifically for them.
 Students are also encouraged to seek grants, publishing deals, media coverage and various other [awards](#student-accomplishments-and-accolades) available to them.